 Tap the Install button to begin downloading the app to your smartphone or tablet, and launch it once it’s installed.
-Then sign into your Xbox account when prompted.
+Then, sign in to your Xbox account when prompted.

 Step 2: Connect to your network

 On your smartphone, go to the network/Wi-Fi menu in your device’s system preferences or settings.
-If your Xbox One is not connected, select Set up wireless network, choose your desired network, and enter the respective password if prompted.
-Both devices must be within range of your network to connect.
+If your Xbox One is not connected, select Set Up Wireless Network, choose your desired network, and enter the respective password when prompted.
+Both devices must be within the range of your network to connect.

 Step 3: Sync your smartphone with your console

 While using the Xbox app, tap the three horizontal bars in the upper-left corner to bring up the main menu.
 From here, you can access most features, but for now, just tap Console.
-After a second, a Connect to your Xbox One option should appear near the top of the screen.
+After a second, a Connect to Your Xbox One option should appear near the top of the screen.